garygitton/garygitton/README.md

 ### What I Do
-- **Full Stack Development:** Specializing in technologies like PHP, Vue.js, Laminas, and more.
+- **Full Stack Development:** Specializing in technologies like PHP, Vue.js, Laminas, and more.s
 - **API Expertise:** Passionate about designing and implementing efficient, scalable APIs.
 - **Mentorship:** Committed to sharing knowledge and guiding others in their tech journey.
 - **Open Source Contribution:** Actively contributing to the open-source community.